 Should asymmetrical fullness occur many days after the procedure, it occasionally indicates an infection.
 Infection is to be treated with care and should be addressed by a primary care physician.
-Antibiotics are the most common course of action.

 Another cosmetic concern that can occur after a filler treatment is an unnatural appearance.
 This is the most common following lip fillers.
 Overfilled lips are known as “duck lips” and most patients who end up with this result find themselves very embarrassed by their appearance.
 Lip fillers must be injected sparingly to create a natural result.

 What to do if you experience an unnatural appearance after a bad filler job?